 ...and its cover

-I encountered a copy of this book in an exhibition in the Cathedral of Cefalù in Sicily.
+I came across a copy of this book in an exhibition at the Cathedral of Cefalù in Sicily.

-Intrigued by the quality of the used typeface and the beautiful typesetting, I was moved by the idea to translate these letters in to the digital age.
+Intrigued by the quality of the typeface used and the beautiful typesetting, I was inspired to bring these letters into the digital age.

-The print workshop Officina Plantiniana was in the 16th century one of the leading publishers.
-Christophe Plantin founded this institution in Antwerp, his work influenced many type designers.
-Typefaces like Times New Roman or Plantin are built on the work of the Officina Plantiniana.
+The print workshop Officina Plantiniana was one of the leading publishers in the 16th century.
+Christophe Plantin founded this institution in Antwerp, and his work influenced many type designers.
+Typefaces like Times New Roman or Plantin are based on the work of the Officina Plantiniana.

-Labore et constantia (Labor and Constancy) was the motto of Christophe Plantin (1514–89), printer and major publisher
+Labore et constantia (Labor and Constancy) was the motto of Christophe Plantin, printer and major publisher

-I started with a close analysis of the typeface; scanning the letters, comparing shapes and finding common characteristics.
+I started by closely analysing the typeface: scanning the letters, comparing shapes, and identifying common characteristics.

 I was particularly interested in the streamlined rhythm of the typeface.

-The letters resemble early cuts of Caslon and Garamond.
+The letters resembled early cuts of Caslon and Garamond.

-But how to digitise such forms?
-The used letterpress printing technique in combination with cotton paper makes details blurry.
-I indexed my favourite scanned version of each letter.
-My focus was showing the structure of the source font, showcasing details from the printing process was not my intent.
+But how could I digitise such forms?
+The letterpress printing technique used in combination with cotton paper made the details blurry.
+I selected my favourite scanned version of each letter, focusing on showcasing the structure of the source font rather than the details of the printing process.

-A close up of the sources typeface reveals ambiguity
+A close-up of the source typeface reveals ambiguity

 A sketch made with tracing paper captures the essence of the structure

-I enjoyed this scope of possibilities, for example with the serifs.
+I enjoyed exploring the possibilities, especially with the serifs.

-They are squared and fit well to the rhythm of the source material.
+They were squared and harmonised well with the rhythm of the source material.

-In other aspects, I tried to be more close to the source.
+In other aspects, I aimed to stay close to the source.

-The refinement process was quite tedious and long.
-To find the perfect rhythm in the text was challenging.
-Once I had the basics right, I started testing the fonts.
+The refinement process was quite tedious and lengthy.
+Achieving the perfect rhythm in the text was a challenge.
+Once I had the fundamentals in place, I began testing the fonts.

 ...of the final version of Portonovo.

-After a lot of laser printing, I got the sensation that Portonovo needed a second version for smaller sizes.
-I designed the two versions as close as possible; the main difference is the increased x-height and the looser tracking.
+After numerous laser printings, I felt that Portonovo needed a second version for smaller sizes.
+I designed the two versions to be as similar as possible, with the main difference being the increased x-height and looser tracking.

 A variable font animation shows the two versions

-I am delighted to see the essence of the source typeface in Portonovo.
+I am thrilled to witness the essence of the source typeface captured in Portonovo.

-To work with such inspiring historic books printed by one of the most important press was a delight.
+Working with these inspiring historic books, printed by one of the most significant presses, was an absolute delight.

-Portonovo occupies a gap in the typographic landscape.
-She has a sophisticated appearance with a modern and minimalistic approach.
-The two versions make the font very flexible and give designers a lot of possibilities.
+Portonovo fills a void in the typographic landscape.
+It boasts a sophisticated aesthetic with a modern and minimalist touch.
+The inclusion of two versions makes the font highly adaptable, providing designers with a multitude of possibilities.